 This rapid feedback will enable you to solve internal debates quickly and create user-centered design before any coding is done.

 4. Online communities make benchmarking easy

 Having an online research community makes it much easier to track your success and capture metrics that will be relevant to your internal teams and stakeholders.
 You can use your panel to regularly track things like the System Usability Scale (SUS) or overall satisfaction with your website or app.
 Use metrics relevant to your company’s business goals in order to benchmark new designs against old ones.
 An e-commerce company might be interested in the time it takes to complete the checkout process.
 An online brokerage might want to track the time it takes to place a trade.
 Having a pool of users always available to collect these metrics and ratings makes it easy to document your UX wins and demonstrate the value of your research.

 5. Retain and engage the same customers for longitudinal studies

-Get started with a proprietary, online panel to accelerate your UX research
+Get started with a proprietary, online research community to accelerate your UX research

-The consumer feedback you gather through online panels isn’t limited to market research.
+The consumer feedback you gather through online research communities isn’t limited to market research.
 Having a group of real customers test your digital platforms can give your team valuable insights into design, usability, and learnability.
-Maintaining a proprietary panel can accelerate decision-making and ensures your team remains user-centric.
+Maintaining a proprietary research community can accelerate decision-making and ensures your team remains user-centric.

 Bellomy has over 40 years of experience in market research.
 Teams of trained recruiters, moderators, and research specialists are dedicated to building and engaging panels for our clients.
-Contact one of Bellomy’s user experience research experts to discuss how an online panel can help you achieve your business goals.
+Contact one of Bellomy’s user experience research experts to discuss how an online research community can help you achieve your business goals.